 RLS is increasingly recognized as an important neurological disorder.
 It is about twice more common in women versus men and increases with aging.
 Awareness has come from public education efforts by the RLS Foundation and the realization by the pharmaceutical industry that a significant part of the population is affected by restless legs syndrome (3% severely affected).
-In spite of these efforts, however, the disorder is often not considered by neurologists, academia and funding agencies as an important condition.
+Despite these efforts, the disorder is often not considered by neurologists, academia, and funding agencies as an important condition.

 Symptoms of Restless Legs Syndrome (RLS)

-Patients may displays one or more of the following symptoms:
+The patients may display one or more of the following symptoms during RLS:

-- Uncomfortable sensations in the legs.
-Words used to describe these sensations include: painful, creeping, itching, pulling, creepy-crawly, tugging, or gnawing.
+- Uncomfortable sensations in the legs such as a sensation of pain, creeping, itching, pulling, creepy-crawly, tugging, or gnawing

-Sleep specialists normally treat RLS with a combination of pharmacological treatments and behavioral advices.
+Sleep specialists normally treat RLS with a combination of pharmacological treatments and behavioral advice.
 The Restless Legs Foundation provides patient education and support.

 Non-drug treatments for RLS